usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a map.
+Determine if the given type is an map.

 ## function isBagType {#Type-isBagType}